-SCENESSE® (Afamelanotide): Clinical trials are being undertaken by Clinuvel on an implant which increases the levels of melanin in the skin to shield against UV radiation (UVR) and visible light.
-The trial results are due to be finalised soon; we will keep you updated on the outcome.
+SCENESSE® (Afamelanotide): This is an implant which increases the levels of melanin in the skin to shield against UV radiation (UVR) and visible light.
+It is also thought that Scenesse has an anti-inflammatory effect.
+As of Summer 2019, the process to obtain approval for this treatment under the NHS in England and its Scottish and Welsh equivalents is ongoing.

-What can be done to relieve the pain from sun exposure?
+What can be done to relieve the pain from exposure?